EXPLAINED: Who has to do a tax declaration in 2023 in France?

 Make the declaration

-Declarations opened in April and covers the time period January 2022 to December 2022.
+Declarations for 2024 opened on April 11th and cover the time period January 1st 2023 to December 31st 2023.

-If you live in France you need to declare all your income, wherever it comes from (although if you have already been taxed on it in another country you won't need to pay more tax in France).
+If you live in France you need to declare all your income, wherever it comes from (although if you have already been taxed on it in another country you likely won't pay more tax in France).
 This includes income from renting out a property in another country, pension income and income from shares and dividends.

 You also need to declare all non-French bank accounts on your declaration - even if they are dormant and empty.